spack/spack/lib/spack/docs/environments.rst

 Concretizing
 ^^^^^^^^^^^^

-Once some user specs have been added to an environment, they can be concretized.
+Once user specs have been added to an environment, they can be concretized.
-There are at the moment three different modes of operation to concretize an environment, which are explained in details in :ref:`environments_concretization_config`.
+There are three different modes of operation to concretize an environment, explained in detail in :ref:`environments_concretization_config`.
-Regardless of which mode of operation has been chosen, the following command will ensure all the root specs are concretized according to the constraints that are prescribed in the configuration:
+Regardless of which mode of operation is chosen, the following command will ensure all of the root specs are concretized according to the constraints that are prescribed in the configuration:

 .. code-block:: console